rlee80/Steggy.Chair/README.md

-#Steggy.Chair
+# Steggy.Chair
 A smart wheelchair that uses machine learning to identify and follow people around.
 The midline of the image is compared to the midline of the person's boundary box and the wheelchair's continous servos will adjust themselves to center the two midlines.
-Includes a web-app with buttons for manual control.
+Includes a web-app with buttons for manual control and the code to have the wheelchair move automatically without any input.
 Devpost: https://devpost.com/software/steggy-smart-chair

-This project was made for the 2019 TeenHacks LI Hackathon.
+This project was made for the 2019 TeenHacks LI Hackathon by Ryan L, Ramesh B, James S, and Lily C.

 # Forked from PyTorch-YOLOv3
 A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.